CFDML/KitAMR.jl/README.md

 ## Theory
 ### Kinetic Methods
 In kinetic theory, methods simulate the macroscopic motion of fluids by describing the evolution of distribution functions of fluid particles in velocity space over time.
-Such methods include direct simulation Monte Carlo (DSMC), discrete velocity method (DVM), lattice Boltzmann equation (LBE), gas-kinetic scheme, semi-Lagrangian method, implicit-explicit (IMEX) method, and others.
+Such methods include direct simulation Monte Carlo (DSMC), discrete velocity method (AMR), lattice Boltzmann equation (LBE), gas-kinetic scheme, semi-Lagrangian method, implicit-explicit (IMEX) method, and others.
 ### Distribution Function
 In kinetic methods, the state of the fluid is described by a distribution function $f(\mathbf{x},\mathbf{u},t)$.
 The distribution function represents the number of particles at a given moment in time at a specific physical space point in a particular velocity space element.
 Its normalization property is